-Minoxidil and Pattern Baldness
+Minoxidil and Female Pattern Baldness Treatment

-Minoxidil and Pattern Baldness Minoxidil is an effective medicine for preventing hair loss and paving the way for hair growth in men and women.
-It was the first drug to be approved by FDA as a remedy for pattern baldness.
+Minoxidil and Pattern Baldness Minoxidil is an effective medicine for preventing hair loss and paving the way for hair growth in women and men.
+It was the first drug to be approved by FDA as a remedy for female pattern baldness.
 Initially it was a medicine known to deal with high blood pressure levels but later it got popularized for preventing hair loss and growing hair.
 It was observed that when minoxidil was applied topically on the bald areas of an individual’s head, some hair growth took place.
 It was a revolutionary medicine at the point of time when this discovery was made.

 Usually a hair is known to grow half an inch in a month.
 A life span of a hair is around 6 years in which it grows in leaps and bounds if it isn’t damaged and then it’s eventually replaced by a new hair.